robOcity/robocity.github.com/content/posts/song-play-sql.md

 ##### Insert Data into the Song Table

- - Method 1: select columns and return as a tuple knowing that there is one song per dataframe and results in __year as typye np.int64 and duration as type np.float64__.
-Pandas uses numpy to store its numeric types, so this result is expected.
+ - Method 1: select columns and return as a tuple, knowing that there is one song per dataframe and results in __year as typye np.int64 and duration as type np.float64__.
+Pandas is implemented using numpy, and numpy (abbreviated np) data types are common.

 ```python